It's Saturday morning. In the past week there's been:

 The cold reality is that although we think northwest Indiana doesn't have its own television station so we must want our own video... and that we can provide that by repatriating our radio shows to do it... it just doesn't work that way.
 It turns out that northwest Indiana and the south suburbs do want local video.

 But only if it's local video and not repatriated radio.
-Does that make any sense to the three or four of you?
+Does that make any sense?

 The same holds true for audio.
 We have tried like hell to take slices from our radio shows and put them up on the internet as podcasts.
 And we get very little traction on these repatriated radio pieces.
 We know that we get a lot of people listening to our live radio... and we know from the numbers that we have a growing audience for live, local Facebook Video... but we just have not been able to recycle our radio into something else.